Our Roots

 Chantelle Aitchison | Founder + Host

-Mother, Spiritual Guide and Sacred Space holder devoted to women’s remembrance and reclamation.
-Chantelle’s path is one of cultivating community, tending to the unseen, and creating spaces where women feel seen, heard and deeply held—in their bodies, their voices, and their becoming.
+Mother, Spiritual Guide, and Sacred Space Holder devoted to women’s remembrance and reclamation, Chantelle walks the path of healing with bare feet on the earth and a heart wide open.
+Her soul’s work is rooted in tending to the unseen, reclaiming ancestral wisdom, and creating spaces where women feel deeply seen, heard, and held—in their bodies, their voices, and their becoming.

 The Lands We Gather Upon